Internship and Cooperative Education

 - Opportunity to evaluate a possible future employee based on performance, rather than just an interview

-- Favorable publicity on campus, affecting students outside the co-op program
+- Favorable publicity on campus, affecting students outside the co-op experience

 - Opportunity to address lower-priority projects with lower-cost employees